CakeML/cakeml/how-to.md

 - `basis_ffi.c` — C code connecting the CakeML basis library to the OS
 - `Makefile` — for convenience of building binaries

-Now let’s run the compiler.
-Let’s suppose you have a file called `hello.cml` which contains:
+Now let's run the compiler.
+Suppose you have a file called `hello.cml` which contains:

     print "Hello world!\n";

-The simplest way to compile and run this CakeML program, on Linux and Mac, is to type `make hello.cake` and then `./hello.cake` on the command line as follows.
+The simplest way to compile and run this CakeML program, on GNU/Linux and macOS, is to type `make hello.cake` and then `./hello.cake` on the command line as follows.
 On Windows, one types `make hello.cake.exe`.

     $ make hello.cake
     $ ./hello.cake

-The last line will print `Hello world!` on stdout.
+The last line will print `Hello world!` on standard output.

 By looking at what the `make` does, you'll see that on the first run it builds the CakeML compiler `cake`, then it runs the CakeML compiler